Skyflowers360/CIS115/README.md

-This one is suppose to be the MoveEstimator.
+The folder AddTwoNumbers is suppose to be the MoveEstimator and when I tried to change the name it messed everything up.
+Lession learned.